JohnERalston/outer-state/README.md

 ### Update State

-> - Updating state can of course be done inside a custom hook or inside a Component.
-However, with `Stable State` it can also be done outside or React, in fact this is `strongly encouraged`.
-> - Keep 100% of your business logic in vanella TS files outside of React.
+Updating state can be done inside vanilla TypeScript files.
+This is encouraged.

 #### Functional Variant